 I’ve learned two things this Christmas.
 Mostly from making mistakes and having a crisis smack me across the face with my inadequacy.
 But from that I know that thought and action are not the same thing.
 First, I learned that planning is key, and saving is key to planning.
 Second, learned that my friends and family love me for reasons other than my gift-giving.
 People who love me for my gifts don’t really love me.
 I need to relax and let that knowledge sink in and wash away the holiday stress associated with gift-giving.
 Then these things won’t be a burden, but rather compliments to the wonderful celebration of the birth of our Lord and savior Jesus Christ.
 Enjoy!

 Alan Muise, a contributor to this blog, holds a Business Specialist technical degree, and is currently enrolled at the University of Central Florida’s College of Business.
-Alan, a former church leader and youth pastor, currently serves as a worship leader at Aloma United Methodist Church, Florida.
+Alan is a former youth pastor and currently serves as the worship director at Aloma United Methodist Church in Winter Park, Florida.
 He is a wonderful husband, entrepreneur and risk taker.